CDCgov/ixa/examples/basic-infection/README.md

-To efficiently keep track of the current state of each infection status, we will create an additional data structure to keep a count of individuals in each state and is update it every time a change event is released.
+To efficiently keep track of the current state of each infection status, we will create an additional data structure to keep a count of individuals in each state and is updated every time a change event is released.

 ```rust
 // Internally, HashMap<InfectionStatus, usize>